PLAIT-Project/AnonymizationTool/README.md

 shiny::runApp('R')
 ```

-More detailed instructions can be found in the Manual.
+More detailed instructions can be found in the [Manual](http://137.248.121.81:9798/plait/handbuch/).

 ## Manual
-The full manual for physicians, doctors and scientists who have .fcs/.lmds files for anonymization, is available (here)[http://137.248.121.81:9798/plait/anonymisierungsapp/]; link is only accessible from eduroam)
+The full manual for physicians, doctors and scientists who have .fcs/.lmds files for anonymization, is available (here)[http://137.248.121.81:9798/plait/handbuch/]; link is accessible from eduroam only - use [VPN](https://www.uni-marburg.de/de/hrz/dienste/vpn))

-After this, a new window should pop-up: <br>
+After download, installation and execution, a new window should pop-up: <br>

 ![New Window](https://raw.githubusercontent.com/Wandergarten/PLAIT-AnonApp/main/howto/1a.png)